 The drawback?
 It’s huge and takes up half of a queen-size bed.
 We had to be very creative to still manage to cuddle.
 If you know about Jamaica, you know the summer heat, is no joke!
 It was very uncomfortable when I needed the support but would sweat buckets being cocooned.

-Where: I had made up my mind to have my mom make me one when I lucked out.
+Where: They are available on Amazon.
+I had made up my mind to have my mom make me one when I lucked out.
 I visited the Ping’s Half Way Tree store, and when I described what I wanted to make, the sales rep said she thought they may have one.
 She found 3, and I was able to purchase it there for JMD$3000.
 It was definitely a win!
-You can, however, source the pillow on Amazon or any other baby store.

 This is the shape pillow I had, however, there are a wide variation of shapes.